 Loyd A. Jones

-Loyd A. Jones was born April 12, 1884 in York Nebraska.
-He received his bachelor’s and master’s degrees at the University of Nebraska.
-Following graduate school, Jones moved to Washington D.C., where he worked for several years as a laboratory assistant at the National Bureau of Standards.
+He was born in 1884 in Nebraska, U.S. He received his bachelor’s and master’s degrees at the University of Nebraska, U.S. Following graduate school, Jones moved to Washington D.C.
+U.S., where he worked for several years as a laboratory assistant at the National Bureau of Standards.
 In 1912, he joined the scientific research staff at Eastman Kodak Company, where he became chief physicist in 1916, a position he continued in until his retirement.

-In addition to his OSA activities, Jones served as president of the Society of Motion Picture Engineers.
-He received OSA’s Frederic Ives Medal and was awarded an honorary doctorate from the University of Rochester.
+Jones played a critical role in the formation of the Society.
+He served as its first Secretary and made sure records were kept and in proper order.
+He also served as president of the Society of Motion Picture Engineers.
+He received the Frederic Ives Medal and was awarded an honorary doctorate from the University of Rochester, U.S.

 Document Created: 12 Jun 2013